-- The Big Three have stressed that private engagement is a central and superior tool that allows them to avoid using other shareholder tools: - e.g., Vanguard stated that private engagement is the "perhaps more important ... component of [Vanguard's] governance program"; "engagement is where the action is."
+- The Big Three have stressed that private engagement is a central and superior tool that allows them to avoid using other shareholder tools: - Vanguard: Private engagement is the "perhaps more important ... component of [Vanguard's] governance program"; "engagement is where the action is."